-Vietnam is a vibrant country with forward thinking attitude and rich cultural heritage.
-Here are our top things to know before travelling to the country.
+Vietnam is a vibrant country with a forward thinking attitude and rich cultural heritage.
+Here are our top things to know before you travel to Vietnam.

 The local currency is the Dong (abbreviated “d” or VND).
 The rate of exchange (at time of writing) is approximately Dong 25,000 – 30,000 against one pound.
 Dong is best obtained upon arrival and are easily exchanged with US$.
 We recommend that you bring US$ with you as these are accepted everywhere in Vietnam.